 Jacques Tati’s feature debut follows the mishaps of a French rural postman, François, played by Tati himself.
 Under the influence of too much wine and after viewing a film about the modern methods of the US postal service at the village fair, he goes to extreme measures to speed up his own postal delivery.
 Slapstick hilarity ensues, with one scene featuring François struggling to ride his bike while inebriated and another where he inadvertently joins a bike race against amateur racers, eventually ending up in a river.

-Shot in a pioneering colour process called Thomsoncolor, but released only in black and white, Jour de fête was recently restored and both versions are now available on the BFI Dual Format (DVD/Blu-ray) release.
+Shot in a pioneering colour process called Thomsoncolor, but released only in black and white, Jour de fête was recently restored.
 A sparkling comedy and satire about our dependence on technology, something which became a dominant theme in later Tati films such as Mon oncle (1958) and Playtime (1967).

 Cyclists Special (1955)